anthonywchen/Backtranslation/README.md

 Python packages to download.

 **paraphrase_all_languages.py**
 Top level script that creates paraphrases using three different pivot languages.
 Run this!
 Creates `BEAM_SIZE^2` number of paraphrases per pivot language.
 Modify `BEAM_SIZE` in this script.
+At the end, the back translations among various languages are merged into one file with extension ```.backtranslations```.

 ```
 $ python paraphrase_all_languages.py -h
 usage: paraphrase_all_languages.py [-h] source_file